xintongxh/ROBINS-Itool/README.md

-- This is built accroding to ROBINS-I-V2, https://www.riskofbias.info/welcome/robins-i-v2, created for National Drug & Alcohol Research Centre, University of New South Wales, Australia.
+- This is built accroding to ROBINS-I-V2, https://www.riskofbias.info/welcome/robins-i-v2, created at the National Drug & Alcohol Research Centre, University of New South Wales, Australia.

 - The risk of bias form is only saved upon clicking the SAVE button on the form.